alik604/stockApp/README.md

 Idk how to make multi page yet.
 It seems that I have avoided the use of redux (I call that a plus)

-# I've achived my goal for this project.
+## I've achived my goal for this project.
 I'll use it as a tool to quickly view ~50 stock periodically.

-### I still can not merge the aug 13 branch with the master, yes i tried stack overflow (on aug 16th).
+### I still can not merge the aug 13 branch with the master, yes I tried stack overflow (on aug 16th).
 The aug 13 Branch is current.